wehkamp/docker-prometheus-cloudflare-exporter/README.md

 # Cloudflare exporter for Prometheus

-A very simple prometheus exporter that exposes metrics from cloudflare's colocations API as described per `https://api.cloudflare.com/#zone-analytics-analytics-by-co-locations`.
+A very simple Prometheus exporter that exposes metrics from Cloudflare's colocations API as described in the [API documentation](https://api.cloudflare.com/#zone-analytics-analytics-by-co-locations).
 Sadly, this is for Cloudflare Enterprise customers only.
 It'll expose metrics per PoP and shows requests, bandwidth and threats.

-Please note that because of how the Cloudflare API works this exporter will only return statistics from _now() - 5 minutes_.
+Please note that because of how the Cloudflare API works this exporter will only return statistics from `now() - 5 minutes`.

-### try it
+### Try it

 Running the container:

 ```